The superconformal index of $\mathcal{N}=4$ $USp(2N_c)$ and $SO(N_c)$ SYM as a matrix integral: A nontoric example: the Leigh--Strassler fixed point

 In this section we study the SCI of the so-called $\mathcal{N}=1^*$ theory of \cite{Leigh:1995ep}, i.e. the theory obtained by turning on a complex mass for one of the $\mathcal{N}=1$ adjoint chirals in $\mathcal{N}=4$ $SU(N_c)$ SYM, and flowing to the fixed point.
 We integrate out the massive field $\Phi_3$ after deforming the superpotential of $\mathcal{N}=4$ accordingly:

-It is interesting to study this case because this $\mathcal{N}=1$ theory is non-toric, and so far such types of models have not been discussed in the literature.\footnote{\cite{GonzalezLezcano:2020yeb} deals only with \emph{toric} $\mathcal{N}=1$ $SU(N_c)$ quivers and gives leading contribution and logarithmic correction of the SCI in the Cardy-like limit; \cite{Kim:2019yrz} gives only the \emph{leading} contribution for a general (i.e. not necessarily toric) $\mathcal{N}=1$ gauge theory with gauge group $G$ in terms of its central charges $a,c$ (and flavor central charges if present).}
+It is interesting to study this case because this $\mathcal{N}=1$ theory is nontoric, and so far such models have not been discussed in the literature.\footnote{In effect, \cite{GonzalezLezcano:2020yeb} deals only with \emph{toric} $\mathcal{N}=1$ $SU(N_c)$ quivers and gives leading contribution and logarithmic correction of the SCI in the Cardy-like limit; \cite{Kim:2019yrz} gives only the \emph{leading} contribution for a \emph{general} (i.e. not necessarily toric) $\mathcal{N}=1$ gauge theory with gauge group $G$ in terms of its central charges $a,c$ (and flavor central charges if present).
+Partial progress for general theories has also been made in \cite{Cabo-Bizet:2020nkr,Cabo-Bizet:2019osg}.
+We are grateful to D.~Cassani for comments on this point.}